JadedRain/custom-ai-agent/README.md

 Admin account will be able to look and edit at information for any player

 Functions
-I will have an autonomous function that runs at varius points in the game to check it's state and make build recommendations I will have a function that will update the UI with a list of potential items for the user to build I will have an autonomous function that will check which players will most likely be able to be killed with current player build/champion
+I will have an autonomous function that runs at varius points in the past game to check it's state and make build recommendations
+I will have a function that will update the UI with a list of potential items for the user to have built I will have an autonomous function that will check which players will most likely be able to be killed with current player build/champion
 I will have a user confirmed function that will recommend a build based on the type of build they are looking for (Agressive, Defensive, Greedy)